leonbeckmann/voip-onion-routing/docs/Midterm-Report.md

 and waits until one of the interfaces terminate to shutdown the whole peer.

-The two interfaces, which are owned by the run_peer function, are referenced to each other using weak references that do not imply ownerships.
+The two interfaces, which are owned by the run_peer function, are referenced to each other using weak references that do not imply ownership.
 These weak references can be upgraded at any time the peer is still active and can then be used for communicating with each other.
 For example, API requests are parsed in the api_protocol and are then passed to the p2p_protocol via the p2p_interface, while incoming tunnels are handled in the p2p_protocol and passed to the API via the api_interface.